bettercodevivek/JavaScriptCodes/README.md

 <h4 align="center">This repository contains basics to advanced codes of Javascript.<br>
-I try to update this repository daily with JavaScript codes and concepts that i learn and implement.</h4>
+I try to update this repository daily with JavaScript codes and concepts that i learn and implement.<br>
+All the concepts i learn i try to put them into comments to make the code readable and easier to understand.</h4>